TeaRex-coder/docker-openvpn-access-server/README.md

 # About This Project: Docker OpenVPN Access Server

 [LinuxServer.io's docker image](https://hub.docker.com/r/linuxserver/openvpn-as) to run OpenVPN Access Server was depreciated 2 years ago.
-I couldn't find a replacement so made my own!
+I couldn't find a replacement so I made my own!
 This image is built on top of Ubuntu (18.04.
 20.04 & 22.04) and includes the latest version of OpenVPN Access Server with both x86 and ARM builds.

 ## What is OpenVPN Access Server?